ThriveOnz360

 The Recommended Implementation Sequence

-The most common stack-building mistake: implementing all layers simultaneously.
+Most common stack-building mistake: implementing all layers simultaneously.
 The cognitive load of configuring seven platforms at once produces inadequate setup in all of them.

 • Month 1 — Foundation (Layers 1+2): Legal entity and Xero accounting first.
 Everything else integrates into Xero — correct chart of accounts before adding other tools ensures integrations work from day one.